abenevaut/laravel-opcache-clear/README.md

-# LaravelOpcacheClear
+# LaravelOPCacheClear - Clear OPcache with ease

-This Laravel 5 package allows you to clear OpCache, solving a common problem related to cache invalidation during atomic deployments (also called "zero downtime deploy").
+This Laravel 5 package allows you to clear OPcache, solving a common problem related to cache invalidation during atomic deployments (also called "zero downtime deploy").

 ## Getting Started